 6. Design User Interactions: Create engaging interactive systems with well thought out behaviours.
 Define how users interact with the interfaces like what a user can do with mouse, touch, stylus etc.

-7. Design Visuals: Aesthetically and strategically implement images, colors, fonts and other visual elements.
+7. Design Visuals: Aesthetically and strategically implementing images, colors, fonts and other visual elements.
 Successful visual design enhances the content or function by engaging users and helping to build trust and interest.

 8. Plan Content: Plan, create, deliver and manage content to be used on the application.
 Content could be words, messages, images and multimedia that are used.
 Ensure useful and usable content that is well structured.